neondatabase/website/content/docs/functions/extract.md

 (5 rows)
 ```

-We can use the extracted components for further analysis, filtering, or grouping.
-For example, we can count number of events by quarter:
+You can use the extracted components for further analysis, filtering, or grouping.
+For example, we can count the number of events by quarter:

 ```sql
 -- Count events by quarter